Petroleum industry in China: Oil drilling platforms

 The largest oil field in the South China Sea, the Liuhua 11-1 field – located 210 km southeast of Hong Kong in the Pearl River Mouth Basin offshore south China, was discovered by Amoco (now BP) in January 1987 in typhoon alley.
 Water depth, the presence of heavy oil and a "very strong bottom-water drive" were among the technical challenges that had to be resolved before the oil could be extracted.
 Amoco and Nanhai East engineering teams experimented with offshore drilling techniques, floating production, storage and off-loading system (FPSO) that would have drilling and production support.
 By 2008, the FPSO had equipment capable of handling 65,000 bbl of oil and 300,000 bbl of total fluids per day and it would be loaded and shipped by shuttle tankers.

 In 2010, oil blocks in Wushi oil field (off Zhanjiang, near Hainan) began to be auctioned to foreign companies, with CNOOC having the option to increase its stake to 51% whenever required.

 China's $1 billion oil drilling rig, the Haiyang Shiyou 981 – owned and operated by the China National Offshore Oil Corporation – in the South China Sea, Ocean Oil 981 – began its first drilling operations in 2012.
 It led to protests and hence had to be shifted back.

 Foreign production

 This shift to dependence on foreign oil has changed the exploration and acquisition policies of China.
 China's oil need overwhelmed its internal capabilities.

 China National Offshore Oil Corp, China National Petroleum Corp, and Sinopec have largely invested in exploration and development in countries that had oil fields but do not have funds or technology to develop them.
 In 2004 CNOOC signed a deal to extract a million barrels of oil a day in Indonesia as well as other projects with Australia.
-In addition, an oil reserve that would theoretically fill with 30 days worth of oil has begun construction in China.
-However, their oil policy on the world oil market was not completely clear as to how they would deal with the situation as a whole.

-The Chinese government is taking diplomatic action to improve their relationship with ASEAN states.
-According to a 2008 report, the Chinese government had to take extra strides to secure good relationships with its neighbors.
-Malaysia is a neighbor state that was often seen as in contention with China because of political differences.
-Yet, the relationship with Malaysia was symbiotic because of their large supply of oil and their need for security assurances from China.
-In 2008 Malaysia was the number one producer of petroleum in the South China Sea, and they account for over one half of the production in the region.
+Oil prices eased on 15 July 2024, due to weak demand in China, with Brent crude at $84.85 and WTI at $81.91.
+Despite supportive U.S. economic news and OPEC+ supply restraint, concerns over China's slower economic growth and refinery output weighed on prices.
+Middle East tensions and potential Fed rate cuts also influenced the market.